p16r/CabifyShop/README.md

 ##	Navigation

-This app uses the new `NavigationStack` view that's new in iOS 16 for top level navigation, and the `LazyVGrid` view introduced in uOS 14 to show the fetched products in a grid.
+This app uses the new `NavigationStack` view that's new in iOS 16 for top level navigation, and the `LazyVGrid` view introduced in iOS 14 to show the fetched products in a grid.
 The product detail page is presented modally while the checkout view is pushed on top of the nagivation stack.

 ##	Accessibility